MDIL-SNU/SevenNet/README.md

 ## Usage for Training

-### To start training:
+### To start training

 ```
 cd example_inputs/training
 sevenn input.yaml
 ```

-Examples of `input.yaml` can be found under `SEVENN/example_inputs`.
-Use the `structure_list` file to select VASP OUTCARs for training.
+Example of `input.yaml` can be found under `SEVENN/example_inputs`.
+The `structure_list` file is used to select VASP OUTCARs for training.
 To reuse a preprocessed training set, you can specify `${dataset_name}.sevenn_data` as the `load_dataset_path:` int the `input.yaml`.
-Both `structure_list` and `load_dataset_path` can be specified as lists, allowing you to easily augment training sets.
+Both `structure_list` and `load_dataset_path` can be specified as lists, allowing easy augmentation of training sets.

 Once you initiate training, `log.sevenn` will contain all parsed inputs from `input.yaml`.
-Any parameters not specified in the input will be automatically assigned their default values.
-You can refer to this log to understand the default inputs, allowing you to modify them in your next usage for improved results.
+Any parameters not specified in the input will be automatically assigned as their default values.
+You can refer to the log to check the default inputs.
 Currently, explanations of model hyperparameters can be found at [`nequip`](https://github.com/mir-group/nequip), as our dedicated documentation is still under preparation.

-### To generate parallel models:
+### To generate parallel models

 After the training, you will find `deployed_model_best.pt`, a serial model for MD simulation.
-Alternatively, you can generate a parallel model from the checkpoint using the following command:
+Furthermore, you can generate a parallel model from the checkpoint using the following command:

 ```
 sevenn_get_parallel checkpoint_best.pt
 ```

-This will generate the segmented parallel models which will give the same result as the serial one.
+This will generate the segmented parallel models, `deployed_parallel_#.pt`, which will give the same result as the serial one.
 You need all of them to run a parallel MD.

 ## Requirements for Molecular Dynamics (MD)